Kyun-J/FlexHybridApp-iOS/README.md

 # FlexibleHybrid

-FlexibleHybridApp is a Framework that provides various convenience functions to develop HybridApp, such as implementing Web-> Native Call as a promise.
+FlexHybridApp is the Framework that provides various convenience functions to develop HybridApp, such as implementing Web-> Native Call as a promise.

 # Add Framework